TodsapohnChuanaen/Vue_Todo-list/README.md

 # todo-lists

-This template should help get you started developing with Vue 3 in Vite.
+It's simple TodoList.
+This project is built with Vue 3, using Tailwind CSS and DaisyUI for styling.
+Using mockAPI to create an API for testing.

 ## Recommended IDE Setup